leogx9r/DiscordCrypt/TECHNICALITIES.md

 designed to be "memory hard" in such a way that it is dependant on access to fast memory.
     This design choice makes it desirable for use in password-based calculations.

-Due to Node's crypto module not natively supporting this, it was manually implemented for
+Due to Node's crypto module not natively supporting this, it was manually implemented in Asm.js for
     deriving an AES-256 bit key for encrypting the master database.

-The original source for this was taken from [here](https://github.com/ricmoo/scrypt-js) and was
+The original source for this was taken from [here](https://github.com/Tarsnap/scrypt) and was
-    optimized for faster execution as well as tweaked to call the original SHA2-256 method provided natively by NodeJS.
-This method also supports async calls and was chosen mainly due to this.
+    transpiled to Asm.js for faster execution.

 Scrypt uses a total of 6 parameters.
 Each of these will be described below.